theCalcaholic/hiob_ros/README.md

     ```sh
     . ../hiob_venv/bin/activate
     ```
-5. Run HIOB-ROS `</ros/{subscribe|publish}_topic_name>` are placeholders for the topics you want to have HIOB subscribe/publish to.
-These can technically be any strings that comply to the [naming convention for ros graph resource names](https://wiki.ros.org/Names#Valid_Names) and need to be equal between server and your client:
+5. Run HIOB-ROS
     ```sh
     rosrun hiob_ros launcher --ros-subscribe </ros/subscribe_topic_name> --ros-publish </ros/publish_topic_name>
     ```
+    `</ros/{subscribe|publish}_topic_name>` are placeholders for the topics you want to have HIOB subscribe/publish to.
+These can technically be any strings that comply to the [naming convention for ros graph resource names](https://wiki.ros.org/Names#Valid_Names) and need to be equal between server and your client.